MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 Maker experiences, often referred to as *design-time* experiences, limit what connectors makers can interact with.
 If a data policy blocked the use of MSN Weather connector, then a maker won't be able to save their flow or app that utilizes this, and instead receives an error message that the connector has been blocked by policy.

 Experiences where an app is being run or a flow is executing on a predefined schedule, such as every day at 3:00 AM, are often referred to as *runtime* experiences.
-Following on from the example earlier, if the connection had been disabled by the background process outlined below, then the result is that the app or flow provides an error message that the MSN Weather connection is broken and needs resolution.
+Continuing with the example earlier, if the connection had been disabled by the background process outlined below, then the result is that the app or flow provides an error message that the MSN Weather connection is broken and needs resolution.
 When the maker attempts to update their connection to fix it, they will get an error in the design-time experience that the connector has been blocked by policy.

 ## Process for policy changes
 As new data policies are created, or when existing policies are updated, there's a specific process that's triggered within the Power Platform ecosystem of services that helps to get those policies enforced across the entire set of resources a customer has in their tenant.
 This process involves the following steps.